 The fiscal year of this corporation shall commence on the first day of January in each year and shall end December 31 of each year.

-ARTICLE VII: CORPORATE SEAL

-Section 1: Seal.

-The Board, f Directors, by resolution, may adopt, alter, or abandon the use of a corporate seal.

-ARTICLE VIII: AMENDMENTS
+ARTICLE VII: AMENDMENTS

-Section 1: Amendements.
+Section 1: Amendments.

-These by-laws may be altered, amended, or replaced at any annual or special meeting of the members by a majority vote of the members present at an y such meeting.
+These by-laws may be altered, amended, or replaced at any annual or special meetings of the members by a majority vote of the members present at an y such meeting.

-These by-laws may likewise be altered, amended or repealed at any regular or special meeting of the Board; provided· that any amendments made by the Board of Directors, shall be presented and adopted at the next annual meeting.
+These by-laws may likewise be altered, amended, or repealed at any regular or special meetings of the Board; provided· that any amendments made by the Board of Directors, shall be presented and adopted at the next annual meeting.

-Amended on December 2nd, 2019
+Amended on November 14th, 2023, by the Board of Directors.

-Adopted by the Majority of Members on 16th Day of January 2020.
+Adopted by the Majority of Members on _______________ of January 2024.